-We are the largest provider of cellular services in Japan with an aggregate subscriber base of approximately 38.4 million as of September 30, 2001, which represented approximately 58.8% of all cellular subscribers in Japan.
-Of these subscribers, 27.8 million were also subscribers to our i-mode service.
-We also provide Personal Handyphone System, or PHS, and Quickcast (paging) services throughout Japan with an aggregate subscriber base of approximately 1.9 million and 1.0 million, respectively, as of September 30, 2001.
+We are the largest provider of cellular services in Japan with an aggregate subscriber base of approximately 40.8 million as of March 31, 2002, which represented approximately 59.0% of all cellular subscribers in Japan.
+Of these subscribers, 32.2 million were also subscribers to our i-mode service.
+We also provide Personal Handyphone System, or PHS, and Quickcast (paging) services throughout Japan with an aggregate subscriber base of approximately 1.9 million and 0.8 million, respectively, as of March 31, 2002.

 Our financial profile is characterized by significant revenues and earnings, consistent operating margins and a strong balance sheet.
-For fiscal 2000, we had operating revenues of 44,669,366 million, EBITDA of 41,425,335 million and operating income of 4778,620 million, representing an EBITDA margin of 30.5% and an operating margin of 16.7%.
+For fiscal 2001, we had operating revenues of \$5,167,138 million, EBITDA of \$1,680,596 million and operating income of \$1,000,887 million, representing an EBITDA margin of 32.5% and an operating margin of 19.4%.
 EBITDA refers to operating income before deducting depreciation and amortization expenses and loss on sale or disposal of property, plant and equipment.
-Our net income was 4401,755 million which was equivalent to net income per share of 441,751.
-Our balance sheet had total debt as of March 31, 2001 of 41,443,168 million representing approximately 1.01x EBITDA for fiscal 2000.
+Our net loss was \$116,191 million which was equivalent to net loss per share of \$2,315 and resulted primarily from significant write-downs of investments in foreign affiliates.
+See "Equity in Net Losses of Affiliates" in Item 5.A. for further discussion.
+Our balance sheet had total debt as of March 31, 2002 of \$1,429,332 million representing approximately 0.85x EBITDA for fiscal 2001.

 In recent years, we have experienced strong growth in operating revenues, operating income and net income.
-Operating revenues increased to ¥4,669,366 million in fiscal 2000 from ¥3,718,694 million in fiscal 1999.
-Operating income increased to ¥778,620 million in fiscal 2000 from ¥509,187 million in fiscal 1999.
-Net income increased to ¥401,755 million in fiscal 2000 from ¥256,564 million in fiscal 1999.
-For the six months ended September 30, 2001, operating revenues and operating income increased to ¥2,606,618 million and ¥544,609 million respectively as compared to ¥2,206,168 million and ¥418,814 million in the six months ended September 30, 2000.
-Although these semi-annual results showed continued strong growth of our business, they represented a slight sign of slowdown in the pace of our growth which was primarily attributable to declining voice average monthly revenue per unit, or ARPU, and slower growth in new subscribers.
-We believe, however, that the potential of the industry and our opportunities remain strong.
-We seek to achieve and maintain our expansion in the future by further increasing non-voice ARPU, focusing on increasing and retaining the number of subscribers, particularly increasing the number of subscribers for data transmission services such as i-mode, decreasing operating expenses and other measures.
-For the six months ended September 30, 2001 net income declined 59.9% to ¥89,207 million from ¥222,440 million for the six months ended September 30, 2000, reflecting an impairment charge of ¥194,170 million, net of deferred taxes, that we recorded for our investment in KPN Mobile during this period.
+Operating revenues increased to ¥5,167,138 million in fiscal 2001 from ¥4,669,366 million in fiscal 2000.
+Operating income increased to ¥1,000,887 million in fiscal 2001 from ¥778,620 million in fiscal 2000.
+Net income decreased to a loss of ¥116,191 million in fiscal 2001 from positive net income of ¥401,755 million in fiscal 2000 due to an impairment charge of ¥624.6 billion, net of deferred taxes of ¥453.2 billion, related to our investments in overseas affiliates.
+Although these results showed continued growth of our business, they represented a slowdown in the pace of our growth which was primarily attributable to declining voice average monthly revenue per unit, or ARPU, and slower growth in new subscribers, both for us and for the cellular subscribers market as a whole.
+Although the mobile communications market has entered a transition phase from rapid expansion to stable growth, we believe, however, that the potential of the industry and our opportunities remain strong.
+We seek to achieve and maintain our expansion in the future by further increasing non-voice ARPU, focusing on increasing and retaining the number of subscribers, particularly increasing the number of 3G subscribers and subscribers for data transmission services such as i-mode, decreasing operating expenses and other measures.